11 Best Crypto Day Trading Strategies in 2025

 Cons

-We’ve all heard about algorithmic-based trading in the stock market.
+Algorithmic-based trading is common in the stock market.
 High-frequency trading (HFT) software makes trades automatically, with the largest financial firms trading millions of times daily.

 Now, HFT is available to crypto traders as well.
 One method is a bit more complicated and requires connecting to the application programming interface (API) of an exchange.
 This method uses bots, which are automated trading programs.
 You can hire someone to write one, write your own, or buy one from a provider.